smuellerDD/esdm/addon/linux_esdm_es/README.md

 ## Installation

-To use the entropy source, the kernel patch `0001-ESDM-scheduler-entropy-source-hooks*.patch` must be applied and the Linux kernel compiled.
+To use the entropy source, the kernel patches `0001-ESDM-scheduler-entropy-source-hooks*.patch` as well as `0002-ESDM-interrupt-entropy-source-hooks.patch` must be applied and the Linux kernel compiled.
 This patch adds a small framework that allows a kernel module to be inserted into the kernel at runtime that will provide the entropy source implementation.

-The scheduler-based entropy source must be compiled by invoking `make`.
+Both entropy sources must be compiled by invoking `make`.
+Specific options can be set in the corresponding `Makefile` allowing selectively disabling either entropy source.
 This generates a kernel module `esdm_es.ko` that can now be inserted into the kernel at any time.

 ## Usage